benbaido/PiPaint/README.md

 To connect it to the arduino, just follow the instructions in the library's example code.

+##Files
+###pipaint_two.py
+This is the program to run on the pi.
+It sets up the LED Matrix, sets up serial communication to the Arduino so the Pi can get the touch data.

+###testarduino.py
+This is to test the serial connection beteen the pi and the Arduino.
+It's not part of the program.

+###TouchTest_adaex.ino
+This is the file to uplaod into the arduino.
+It gets the touch data from the touchscreen overlay and inputs the data to the serial screen as x, y, and z, seperated by a comma.

+For the pi to read the serial input correctly the serial monitor has to be closed on the Arduino side.
+If the serial monitor is up some inputs won't be transfered and some won't.
+The data transfered won't be complete.

+##Issues
+LED Matrix

+For some reason only row of LEDs will continuously light up and at the right brightness.
+The other LEDs are dim and will only light up when there's currently touch input streaming in.
+Could use threading to try to solve this problem.

+While presenting the project colors other than red and a very dim green wouldn't show up even though they did during testing (maybe I just put the matrix pin to the wrong pins on the pi)

 ##Prior Art

 *LED touchpad Sketch*